"If everyone demanded peace instead of another television set, then there'd be peace."

 pride colors is all fine and well, but change is really taking hold; especially

-a non-issue.
+an issue.
 Red-Orange-Yellow-Green-Blue-Purple was adopted to proclaim

 an alternate sexuality.
 If “the colors” stay up and the gay populace continues screaming and hollering, “We are here!....We need to be accepted...”....well, that is a wall which separates one faction from